 The following items are needed for an I-20 to be processed:

 International Student Form (found within the application portal)

 Bank statement (no more than six months old)

 Signed Affidavit of Support (this is needed if bank statements are not in your name and you are not using personal funds to finance your education)

 Bank statements and affidavits of support must be no more than six months old from the date of submission to be valid for I-20 production.

 Please submit all of the above materials by uploading them to your online application account.
 For the next steps in the visa process, such as paying your Student and Exchange Visitor Information System (SEVIS) fee and scheduling an interview at the nearest U.S. Embassy or Consulate, please read the SEVIS and F-1 Visa Instructions.

-All incoming full-time graduate students for fall will be sent their first-semester tuition bill in early July, or soon after they deposit depending on whichever comes first.
-Please take a moment to read about our billing process, and be prepared to clear your account by early August.
+All incoming full-time graduate students will have online access to their first-semester tuition bill prior to orientation.
+Please take a moment to read about our billing process, and be prepared to clear your account in the time frame listed below: